 Savers accepts donations of clothing & shoes, housewares, books & media, kitchenware, and other items.
 The donations help fund nonprofits.
 See a full list of accepted items here.
 Locations at 4001 S Lamar Blvd, 5222 Burnet Rd #600, and 11101 Pecan Park Blvd.

-Don’t throw unused or expired prescription or over-the counter medicines down the drain or flush them.
+Don’t throw unused or expired prescription or over-the-counter medicines down the drain or flush them.
 Bring them to a drop-off bin for safe disposal.
 No questions asked.
 Accepted items vary based on location.
-For questions, call 3-1-1 or visit site for details.
+For questions, call 3-1-1 or visit the site for details.

 Forty Acres Pharmacy, accepts Prescription medications (both controlled and uncontrolled); non-prescription medications (OTC); vitamins, supplements, and herbals; medications for pets, and nebulizer solutions.
 They do not accept IV Fluid bags, oxygen tanks, nebulizer or glucometer machines, or syringes, needles, or other sharps.
 Drop off in lobby disposal box at 100 W. Dean Keeton St, Monday – Friday 8 a.m. – 6 p.m.

 Travis County Constable Precinct 5: 1003 Guadalupe St, Monday – Friday 8 a.m. – 5 p.m.

 Walgreens at specific locations in Austin: 9801 Manchaca Rd, 4501 Guadalupe St., 11724 Research Blvd., and in Cedar Park at 710N.
 Bell Blvd.
 Accepts prescription and over the counter medications, but does not accept vitamins, ointments or lotions, sharps, inhalers, aerosol cans, thermometers, or hydrogen peroxide.